The most counter-intuitive way to fight arthritis pain

 Biking is great for knee-and-ankle arthritis because you are working most of the muscles that support your legs – and with minimal impact.

 Daily walking keeps you limber and mobile while keeping arthritis pain at bay.
 While walking is low-impact, the constant repetition could further inflame your knees if you aren’t careful.
-That’s why I strongly recommend that you wear a pair of supportive shoes with cushy insoles and replace them as often as necessary.
+That’s why we strongly recommend that you wear a pair of supportive shoes with cushy insoles and replace them as often as necessary.
 It’s also a good idea to wear a supportive brace or wrap around your knees if walking irritates them.

 With all exercises, applying heat to your joints for 10 to 20 minutes prior to working out helps get rid of the initial stiffness.
 After working out, apply ice to your inflamed joints for 10 to 20 minutes.